Hasuru/Hasuru/README.md

 Even though i am essentially a typical CS student, i also found a fond curiosity on art (specially video-games & music).
 I remember vividly looking into **Studio Clover's OKAMI cel-shading graphics** and being instantly absorbed into the world of the game and finding myself questioning **"How can someone do that?
 I want to do that"**, and to this day OKAMI is one of the major inspirations for **taking a liking to graphic programming, which takes the best of both worlds**.

-I'm currently starting my journey in this intricate field through **Vulkan**, in hopes of one day achieve the "Graphic/Physics Programmer" title.
+I'm currently starting my journey in this intricate field through starter projects like Ray Tracing, in hopes of one day achieve the "Graphic/Physics Programmer" title.

 ---
 ### Tools revolving my day to day